 Recommended for Best Nightlife because: L.A.'s popular live-music dance venue, there's not a chair in sight in the main theater, so dance you must when the bands are playing.

 Jenny's expert tip: The venue isn't open every night, so check the website for shows before you go.

-The Edison is an old-school club, a place that evokes the vibe of a swank speakeasy from Prohibition days, from its almost-secret alley entrance to its self-avowed "sense of romance" which requires patrons to dress with a sense of style.
-Which means do not show up in "athletic wear of any kind," nor baggy or torn jeans, flip flops or other scruffy attire or you'll be turned away at the door.
+The Edison is an old-school club, a place that evokes the vibe of a swanky speakeasy from Prohibition days.
+From its almost-secret alley entrance to its self-avowed "sense of romance" which requires patrons to dress with a sense of style, The Edison is perfect for Hollywood's love of dressing up.
+Which means do not show up in "athletic wear of any kind," nor baggy or torn jeans, or other scruffy attire or you'll be turned away.
 Men must wear collared shirts and dress shoes.
-Once inside, The Edison is a wonderland of sights and sounds, a sunken space that was once a power station now transformed into a seductive club.
+Once inside, The Edison is a wonderland of sights and sounds, a sunken power station now transformed into a seductive club.
 You'll find specialty cocktails (Absinthe, anyone?), fine wines and a menu ranging from snacks to full-on dinner choices.
-Live music, DJs and even a aerialist show are some of the entertainment; but note it is only open Thursday through Saturday most weeks.
+Live music, DJs and even an aerialist show are some of the entertainment; but note it is only open Thursday through Saturday most weeks.

 Recommended for Best Nightlife because: There's no other club quite like The Edison in any part of Los Angeles, which means you have to see this special speakeasy.

 Jenny's expert tip: Park in one of the nearby lots or use the valet service provided by The Edison on the corner of 2nd and Spring streets.